pasmer/italy_dash/README.md

 **Data source**

-The code of this dashboard is forked from GitHub [repository](https://github.com/RamiKrispin/).
+The code of this dashboard is forked from Rami Krispin’s GitHub [repository](https://github.com/RamiKrispin/).

 The raw data for this dashboard is pulled from Italy Department of Civil